-Value in Health is less interested in in publishing country applications of economic models that have been published previously, or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.
-On the other hand with its particular focus on challenges and opportunities in countries with developing economies or healthcare systems, Value in Health Regional Issues may have higher interest in these papers if (1) they meet the journal's methodological standards and (2) they provide useful insights for the region concerned.
+However, Value in Health is less interested in in publishing country applications of economic models that have been published previously, or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.

+On the other hand, Value in Health Regional Issues may have higher interest in these papers if (1) they meet the journal's methodological standards and (2) they provide useful estimates for the region concerned.